 Standing room will be available on the KTX, easing worries about capacity

-Yongpyong, Alpensia, and Phoenix Park have all confirmed they’ll have shuttle buses from their nearest KTX stations for guests and skiers throughout the season (Olympic events venues will be accessed by separate shuttle buses for ticket holders only)
+Yongpyong and Phoenix Park have confirmed they’ll have shuttle buses from their nearest KTX stations (Jinbu and Pyeongchang, respectively) for guests and skiers throughout the season; Alpensia will have no direct shuttle from the station, but can be reached by hourly shuttle from Yongpyong (during the Olympics the events will be accessed by separate shuttle buses for ticket holders only)

 For full details on the new train line see here